 Removal Period.
 If Tenant elects to perform the removal of the Removal Scope itself, and the Removal Scope includes [ALL BUILDINGS EXCEPT CORE NONSORT: mezzanine and/or] Inoperable HVAC, then, provided that (i) a Tenant Default is not continuing; and (ii) Tenant delivers a notice to Landlord within thirty (30) days of agreement on the Removal Scope, Tenant will have the right of non-exclusive access to the Premises for a period of ninety (90) days following expiration or earlier termination of this Lease (the “Removal Period”) to remove the portion of the Removal Scope constituting the [ALL BUILDINGS EXCEPT CORE NONSORT: mezzanine or] Inoperable HVAC and restore the Premises.
-During the Removal Period, Tenant’s access will be subject to the terms and conditions of this Lease and Tenant will continue to be responsible for Tenant’s Proportionate Share of Operating Expenses and for the utilities applicable to the Premises, but will not have any Base Rent obligations.
+During the Removal Period, Tenant’s access will be subject to the terms and conditions of this Lease and Tenant will continue to be responsible for Tenant’s Proportionate Share of Operating Expenses and for the utilities applicable to the Premises, and will pay Base Rent obligations.
 If Tenant has exercised the Operational Extension Option, this Removal Period will commence immediately following the Operational Extension Option.
 The Removal Period will not be considered a holdover for purposes of this Lease.

 Holding Over.
 Tenant may remain in the Premises for a specified time period (up to one hundred eighty (180) days) following the Lease Term expiration (the “Operational Extension”) by notifying Landlord of its intention prior to the Extension Notice Deadline (the “Operational Extension Option”).
 The Operational Extension will be under the same terms and conditions in effect during the immediately previous Lease Term.
-In the event a holdover possession exceeds the Operational Extension, or in the event of any other holdover (including following an early termination by Tenant), such possession will be month-to-month at a rate of one hundred twenty-five percent (125%) of Base Rent at the time of the holdover, provided that any annual increases in Base Rent will continue to occur as contemplated by Base Rent and Operating Expense Exclusions, Addendum 1, and subject to termination by Landlord or Tenant upon thirty (30) days’ notice to the other party at any time.
+In the event a holdover possession exceeds the Operational Extension, or in the event of any other holdover , such possession will be month-to-month at a rate of one hundred twenty-five percent (125%) of Base Rent at the time of the holdover, provided that any annual increases in Base Rent will continue to occur as contemplated by Base Rent and Operating Expense Exclusions, Addendum 1, and subject to termination by Landlord or Tenant upon thirty (30) days’ notice to the other party at any time.
 During any holdover possession, all of the other terms of this Lease (excluding any expansion or similar option or right) will be applicable and all other payments will continue.
 Subject to Section 33, if (a) Tenant has not vacated the Premises following the expiration of the Lease Term or the Operational Extension, as applicable; and (b) Landlord provides at least thirty (30) days’ notice of the amount of any of the following damages that Landlord will incur as a result of Tenant’s failure to vacate the Premises at the end of such thirty (30)-day period, then if Tenant fails to vacate before the later of (i) the expiration of the Lease Term; (ii) the expiration of any Operational Extension; or (iii) thirty (30) days after receipt of such notice, Tenant will be liable to Landlord for the rental revenue actually lost by Landlord solely as a result of the holdover from an executed lease, and any amounts Landlord is required to pay to any new tenant solely as a result of the holdover, but Tenant will not be liable for any other indirect or consequential damages.
 No holding over by Tenant, whether with or without consent of Landlord, will operate to extend this Lease except as otherwise expressly provided herein.

 Tenant Default.
 Each of the following events will be an event of default by Tenant (“Tenant Default”) under this Lease: